Police plan to remove man from Tauranga Hospital 'inadequate'

 Bay of Plenty police said in a statement they acknowledged the findings and the officer responsible for the plan had received additional command and control training, and the other officers involved had also received further training.

-Police also worked with Tauranga Hospital staff after the incident to agree on a new protocol to deal with situations when patients under arrest or who are going to be arrested are discharged and removed from hospital.
+Police also worked with Tauranga Hospital staff after the incident to agree on a new protocol to deal with situations when patients under arrest, or who are going to be arrested, are discharged and removed from hospital.